Alameda County Oakland Community Action Partnership assistance programs.

 Summer Food Service Program is paid for by the state and the federal government.
 The free Summer Lunch Program helps students and children in Alameda County and Oakland get the nutrition they need to learn and grow throughout the summer.
 It will also make them better prepared to start another school year.
 The Summer Lunch Program uses government grants to provide free meals, snacks, and support.
 It will encourage healthy eating habits of students and children.

 Housing, rent, and security deposit assistance from Alameda County Oakland Community Action Partnership is available.
 This includes a wide array of programs that provide housing and support services to people in Oakland who are living on extremely low incomes, homeless, hungry, and even HIV/AIDS positive.
-Some of the AC-OCAP programs include Rental Assistance, Emergency Housing, Housing Opportunities for Persons with AIDS, Winter Relief, Emergency Winter Shelter, Homeless Mobile Outreach, and referrals.
+Some of the AC-OCAP programs include Rental Assistance or short term Emergency Housing.
+There are also homeless shelters in Oakland California or disability services, including Housing Opportunities for Persons with AIDS.
+Or inquire into Winter Relief, Emergency Winter Shelter, Homeless Mobile Outreach, and referrals.

 Community Action Partnership can also provide information on and referrals to many helpful programs.
 Some are run by other organizations such as the Salvation Army.
 Services are available such as the Homeless Mobile Outreach Program (HMOP), information on section 8, Homeless Prevention and Rehousing Program, Emergency Shelter, Transition/Supportive Housing, and housing units dedicated for special needs populations in northern California.